Nancy Guptill: Career

 Guptill started her career in politics as a member of the town council for Summerside, Prince Edward Island for two terms.
 She later revealed that she had never intended to enter politics.
 She decided to run only after being advised that she had no chance of being elected, since she was not from PEI and a woman.
 She went on to be elected as Member of the Legislative Assembly (MLA) in 1987.
 She was appointed to the provincial cabinet two years later, serving as Minister of Tourism and Parks from 1989 to 1991 and as Minister of Labour and Minister responsible for the Status of Women from 1991 to 1993.
 Throughout her tenure as MLB, Guptill was noted for her resolve to create jobs for her constituents in Summerside.

 Guptill was subsequently elected Speaker of the Legislative Assembly on April 15, 1993, and served in that office until 1996.
 She became part of the province's Famous Five, together with Marion Reid (Lieutenant Governor), Catherine Callbeck (Premier), Pat Mella (Leader of the Opposition), and Libbe Hubley (Deputy Speaker).
 It marked the first time that all five legislative positions in a Canadian province were held by women.
 Premier Callbeck remembered Guptill for her sense of fairness as a speaker.
 She worked in that capacity with local police and the Royal Canadian Mounted Police to improve the security of Province House, after a pipe bomb exploded in the legislature on April 20, 1995.

 Throughout her tenure in the legislature, Guptill found the work-home-life balance to be testing.
 Her husband's support, coupled with the fact that their daughters were at an older age, made the situation less difficult.
 Consequently, she advocated for shorter working hours to give female MLAs the opportunity to raise a family at the same time.

 Later years

 Guptill retired as an MLA before the provincial election in 2000.
 She was later named chair of the provincial Workers Compensation Board in 2008.

 Guptill died on August 24, 2020, in Summerside.
-She was 79, with her daughter noting that she suffered a "diminishing quality of life" in the years leading up to her death.
+She was 79, with her daughter noting that she loved spending her time with family and close friends.